 - A picnic and plethora of snacks and drinks.
 This will save money and save you having to think too much about what you're eating and when.
 It's also sensible to pack some food/snacks for the journey home, as you're in for a long day.
 However, if you are looking for somewhere to eat later in the day, you may be able to bag a bargain – children eat for free at some restaurants after 3pm.

 - Your own swimming gear.
 Join the kids in the splash area to cool down on hot days.

-- And it goes without saying: don't forget comfy shoes, sunglasses, sun hats, rain macs, insect repellent etc. All the usual family day out paraphernalia.
+- And it goes without saying: don't forget comfy shoes, sunglasses, sun hats, rain macs, insect repellent, and all the usual family-day-out paraphernalia.

-- Forward planning pays dividends.
+Forward planning pays dividends.
 Print off the map and get your bearings before arrival.
-Research what rides your children really, really want to go on and plan a sensible route that incorporates as many as possible – they'll thank you for it and you'll know exactly where you're going from one ride to the next.
+Research which rides your children really, really want to go on and plan a route that incorporates as many as possible – they'll thank you for it and you'll know exactly where you're going from one ride to the next.

-Prepare for an exhausting final slog to get out of the car park, everyone is tired and tempers will be short.
-Whack on the air-con/wind down windows, turn on the iPads/stereo and dig deep.
+Prepare for an exhausting final slog to get out of the car park.
+Everyone is tired and tempers will be short.
+Whack on the air-con/wind down windows, turn on iPads/stereo and dig deep.

-- Follow the magical alternate route and it will save you about 1 hour in travel time as everyone floods out of the park.
-Upon exiting Legoland at the bottom of the hill turn right towards Ascot for all routes.
+Follow the magical alternate route and it will save you about an hour in travel time as everyone floods out of the park.
+Upon exiting Legoland at the bottom of the hill, turn right towards Ascot for all routes.